juliusbaechle/QlockToo/README.md

-# Qlocktwo
+# QlockToo
-Clone of Clocktwo using Arduino
+Clone of ClockTwo using Arduino

  Setup
 --------------------------------------